Label Tracks

 Labels can be created by selecting a region or clicking at a point of interest then choosing Edit > Labels > Add Label at Selection (or use its keyboard shortcut Ctrl + B).
 An empty label appears then you can type to add text to the label.
 Press Enter on the keyboard to confirm the text and close the label.

-If you turn on Typing Creates New Labels in Tracks Behaviors preferences (it is "off" by default), then when a label track has the yellow focus border as in the image above you can create a label at the cursor position or selection just by typing the label text.
+If you turn on Typing Creates New Labels in Tracks Behaviors preferences (it is "off" by default), then when a label track has the colored focus border as in the image above (the actual color depends on the Theme you choose) you can create a label at the cursor position or selection just by typing the label text.

 You can also create labels while playing or recording.